Federal American Eagle Ammo Review: Amazing Target Rounds

 Federal American Eagle Ammo Overview

-The Federal Cartridge and Machine Company was founded in 1916 by two brothers, Harry and Louis Sherman.
-The company initially produced shotshell ammo; however, the end of World War I led to the closure of the ammunition plant in 1920.
+The Federal Cartridge and Machine Company was founded in 1916 by brothers Harry and Louis Sherman.
+The company initially produced shotshell ammo.
+The end of World War I led to the closure of the ammunition plant in 1920.

-Federal American Eagle ammunition as we know it today was released in 1961 with the bold red and yellow packaging sporting America’s favorite bird, the Bald Eagle.
+Federal American Eagle ammunition was released in 1961, with bold red and yellow packaging sporting America’s beloved bald eagle.
 From the beginning, Federal American Eagle ammo was marketed toward civilian shooters for target practice.
 It is Federal Ammunition’s bargain brand that is perfect for any shooter on virtually any budget.

-However, just because American Eagle ammo is a bargain brand of ammunition doesn’t mean that Federal skimped on quality.
-It’s quite the opposite, in fact, as American Eagle ammo is still produced under Federal’s stringent quality control standards and offers hobbyist and weekend shooters a brand of ammo that is reliable, accurate, and clean burning.
+Just because American Eagle ammo is a bargain brand of ammunition doesn’t mean that Federal skimped on quality.
+It’s quite the opposite, in fact, as American Eagle ammo is produced in accordance with Federal’s stringent quality control standards and offers hobbyist and weekend shooters a brand of ammo that is reliable, accurate, and clean burning.

 For well over 60 years, Federal American Eagle ammo was loaded with full metal jacket bullets.
 These are perfect for plinking and target practice.
 However, in late 2015, Federal Ammunition released the Syntech brand of ammo under the American Eagle line.

-Syntech ammo is loaded with a total polymer jacket (TPJ) bullet; essentially, the projectiles are completely encapsulated in a polymer coating.
-Federal claims this ammo is safer for use when shooting at indoor ranges, as the polymer keeps most of the bullet fragments close to the target if you’re shooting at steel baffles or targets.
+Syntech ammo is loaded with a total polymer jacket (TPJ) bullet, which is completely encapsulated in a polymer coating.
+Federal claims this ammo is safer for use at indoor ranges, as the TPJ bullet doesn't release lead gas on ignition.
+And unlike brittle copper, supple polymer greatly reduces the risk of hazardous splash-back while you're shooting steel targets.

-Furthermore, the polymer jacket should (in theory) cause less barrel wear and tear on your barrel compared to traditional FMJ bullets, as there is no metal-on-metal contact.
+Furthermore, the polymer jacket should (in theory) cause less wear and tear on the barrel compared to traditional FMJ bullets, as there is no metal-on-metal contact.

 Regardless of whether you like FMJ bullets or the new Syntech bullets, Federal American Eagle ammo is a great choice for those who are on a budget or simply want to go shooting on the weekends and not spend a whole lot of money on ammo.